hw-1/Nimble/CONTRIBUTING.md

   issues or pull requests submitted to the project.
 Please provide kind, constructive feedback.
 Please don't be sarcastic or snarky.

-### Updating Minimum Swift & OS Versions

-When updating the minimum Swift (or Xcode) version, you only need to update:

-- Package.swift
-- The Github actions workflows.

-When updating the minimum OS versions, you need to update the above 2 options as well as:

-- Nimble.podspec
-- Nimble.xcodeproj (update the OS versions in the Nimble project, not for each individual target)

-In addition, be sure to check if there's any relevant documentation to update, and update it.

 ### Creating a Release

 The process is relatively straight forward, but here's is a useful checklist for tagging: